 Approval Process for External Domain Names:

-The Committee believes that the use of an external domain name leaves the University in a precarious and potentially liable situation.
-Domain names that are abandoned and not properly dismantled may be picked up by other people, who may use them for embarrassing purposes or to masquerade as a Waterloo website for illegitimate purposes.
-It is important that the University manage and control these external domain names.
-Therefore, we recommend an approval process for all external domain names.
+The Committee recommends an approval process for all external domain names.
 We envision that an individual or group, possibly the UW Web Steering Committee, be charged with approving all external domain names hosted on University servers.
 Guidelines should be setup outlining appropriate uses of external domain names and a method to petition for one.
 If approved, the University would purchase and control the name (i.e., be listed as the billing and administrative contacts for the domain in WHOIS).
 In this way, the University (possibly IST Network Services) could track expiring domain names and take appropriate actions.